patruong/appliedBioinformaticsMSA/README.md

 ## About
 Project for the Applied Bioinformatics course taken by participants of [**Medbioinfo**](http://www.medbioinfo.se/)

 This workflow is for trimming noisy regions from MSA using measurements of information entropy of said position.
+The threshold for entropy filtering will be set, with equal distance, from minimum observed entropy in experimental reads to maximum observed.

 ## Prerequisites
 + `Python 3.6`